Phillip Schofield: 1993–2023: ITV presenting

-Schofield presented Dancing on Ice on ITV with Holly Willoughby from 2006 until 2011 and Christine Bleakley from 2012 until 2014.
+Schofield presented Dancing on Ice on ITV with Willoughby from 2006 until 2011 and Christine Bleakley from 2012 until 2014.
 It was announced in the summer of 2013 that Dancing on Ice was to come to an end following the 2014 series.
-Schofield returned to co-present the show in 2018 following ITV's choice to reboot the series after four years away.

-Since April 2008, he and Fern Britton hosted a revival of the ITV game show Mr. and Mrs., renamed as All Star Mr & Mrs. In 2010, the show took a break but returned in 2012 without Britton.

-From 2009 until 2015, he presented the primetime game show The Cube.
-Schofield returned to present the show in 2020 following ITV's choice to reboot the series after five years away.
-He also hosted A Night of Heroes: The Sun Military Awards with Amanda Holden from 2009 until 2014.
+Schofield returned to co-present the show with Willoughby in 2018 following ITV's choice to bring the series back after four years away.
+From 2009 until 2015, he presented the primetime game show The Cube, which offered contestants the chance to win a top prize of £250,000.
+Schofield returned to present the show in 2020 following ITV's choice to reboot the series after five years away, although it was later put on hiatus again in 2022.
+The only winner of the series was runner Mo Farah, who successfully completed the final game on an episode of a 2012 celebrity series in which British gold medallist athletes competed for charity.

+Schofield hosted A Night of Heroes: The Sun Military Awards with Amanda Holden from 2009 until 2014.
 In 2010 and 2011, Schofield hosted the annual comedy show The Comedy Annual on ITV.
-From 2011 until 2015, He co-hosted the Christmas charity show Text Santa on ITV with Christine Lampard in 2011, 2014 and 2015 and Holly Willoughby in 2012 and 2013.
+From 2011 until 2015, He co-hosted the Christmas charity show Text Santa on ITV with Bleakley in 2011, 2014 and 2015 and Willoughby in 2012 and 2013.
+In December 2014, he undertook a live 24-hour TV marathon to raise money for Text Santa, where, as well as appearing on This Morning, he appeared on various other programmes throughout the day, including being a guest panellist on Loose Women.

-In April 2011 and June 2012, Schofield co-hosted ITV's coverage of the Royal Wedding and the Queen's Diamond Jubilee with Julie Etchingham.

 In March 2014, Schofield narrated the one-off ITV2 show Educating Joey Essex.
 The show was commissioned for a full series which was aired throughout 2014.
 The show was commissioned for a seven-part second series, filming began in April 2016, and the series aired in summer 2016 with the first episode titled "The Queen's 90th Birthday".
+He presented two series of the primetime game show You're Back in the Room for ITV in 2015 and 2016.
+In 2018, Schofield and Willoughby made a cameo appearance on Coronation Street, when they interviewed Rosie Webster, Craig Tinker and Gemma Winter on This Morning after their role in a drugs bust at Underworld.